sen2vm/sen2vm-core/README.md

 Output grids’ convention will be:
 * 13 grids (1 per Sentinel-2 band) per detector intersecting the area,
 * Grids are in **geotiff format with float32 coding positions** which allow decimal information on **col/row** positions.
-JP2000 cannot be used at it does not allow float32 encoding, meaning the precision will not be enough,
+JP2000 is not suitable, as it does not support Float32 encoding, resulting in insufficient precision.
 * Grids naming conventions will respect the corresponding datastrip metadata convention with:
     * **INV** instead of **MTD**,
     * <strong>_DXX_BYY.tif</strong> instead of <strong>.xml</strong> extension.